jonathandevcr/Mismo_Test/README.md

 # mismoTest
-# Just load the mismoTest_spec.js in the Cypress tool and execute it
+# To execute it run the command: rpm install
 # No more actions required to run this automation test